-- 1. From the MESA Studio perspective, choose the application instance where the service will be installed. - 2.
+- 1. From the MESA Developer Studio perspective, choose the Sterling B2B Integrator instance where the service will be installed. - 2.
 Right-click and choose Install Service Package. - 3.
 Browse and select the package file.
 Click Open. - 4.
-Click Finish to begin the installation of the service on the application instance. - 5.
-After the service package is installed, restart the application instance. - 6.
-Log in to the application and ensure that the service definition can be viewed and configured by using the options available from the Deployment > Services > Configuration screen.
+Click Finish to begin the installation of the service.

+- 5. After the service package is installed, restart Sterling B2B Integrator. - 6.
+Log in to Sterling B2B Integrator and ensure that the service definition can be viewed and configured by using the options available from the Deployment > Services > Configuration screen.